sonic-pi-net/sonic-pi/etc/doc/tutorial/01-Welcome-to-Sonic-Pi.md

 audiences.
 You can find one of my Meta-eX tracks in the examples.

-Finally, this tutorial is divided up into sections grouped by catetory.
+Finally, this tutorial is divided up into sections grouped by category.
 Whilst I've written it to have an easy learning progression from start to finish, feel very free just to dip in and out of sections as you see fit.
 If you feel that there's something missing, do let me know and I'll consider it for a future version of the tutorial.